mateuszjurewicz/notes_public/notes/English Vocabulary.md

 expressed in a vulgar or coarse manner.
 Sometimes also slanderous, defamatory.
 - `self-possessed`
 calm and having a self-assured command of one's faculties, feelings and behavior.
+- `septum`
+the middle barier between nostrils.
+Not be confused with `philtrum`, which is cleft above lips.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`